Kaltsoon/data-management-and-databases/materials/exam-advice.md

   - Database Normalisation (there will be a practical task on normalisation).
   - Physical Database Design (focus on integrity constraints and indexes).
   - Database Transactions (the basic concepts, concurrency control).
-- The exam has 5 questions and two bonus questions for additional points.
+- The exam has 5 questions and one bonus question for additional points.